-'It's hard to keep learning:' For students of color, online classes can mean facing racist attacks
+'It's hard to keep learning': For students of color, online classes can mean facing racist attacks

 Donovan Bright, a CU Boulder junior and CUSG multicultural liaison, said that student leaders have been made aware of at least seven different incidents of online classes that have been hijacked with discriminatory and offensive content since Monday.

 Bright said most students have reported hacks taking place roughly midway through or towards the end of their classes.
-He and others suspect the hacks are from CU students as only those with a Zoom link and/or a meeting ID can access a class.
+He and others suspect the hacks could be from CU students as only those with a Zoom link and/or a meeting ID can access a class.
 He said the repeated use of the N-word and pornography may show a pattern that these are the same people behind the multiple hacks.

+The FBI has warned in recent days of rampant Zoom hacks plaguing the country, from online classes to business meetings.

 According to CU Boulder Chief Spokesperson Melanie Parra, the university’s Office of Information Technology (OIT) is already investigating a Zoom hack that occurred during a Tuesday endocrinology class.
 OIT has sent faculty instructions for how to prevent future hijacks by making Zoom calls private with a password.